cfsworkload/mobileTelco/README.md

   `./initenv.sh args/initenv.properties`

 ### prepareserverdbs.sh – Prepare the MobileFirst Server database
 The prepareserverdbs.sh script is used to configure your MobileFirst project database.
 You will need to run it separately, once for the admin database and once for every MobileFirst project runtime database.
+Successful completion of this script should result in a "Successfully Completed Cloudant NoSQL DB Service Binding" message.

 1. For the admin database make sure to comment out the RUNTIME_NAME argument in the prepareserverdbs.properties file and run: